Stellar triples with chemically homogeneously evolving inner binaries: Results of population synthesis simulations

 \subsubsection{Formation of circumbinary disc}

-We discuss how common it is for TMT systems to develop a circumbinary disc at the onset of the mass transfer episode.
 As explained in section \ref{subsec:TMT_method}, whether a TMT episode is accompanied by a formation of a circumbinary disc can have important consequences for the evolution of the inner orbit.
+In this subsection, we discuss how common it is for TMT systems to develop a circumbinary disc at the onset of the mass transfer episode.

 We find that about 63 per cent of all TMT systems develop circumbinary discs in our moderate metallicity model, while in the rest TMT proceeds in a ballistic fashion.
 Systems in which a circumbinary disc is formed during the TMT phase typically have larger outer pericenters at the onset of the mass transfer ($a_{\rm p, out} \approx$ 300-6000 $R_{\odot}$) than in those where TMT proceeds in a ballistic manner ($a_{\rm p, out} \approx$ 100-600 $R_{\odot}$).